Thiebosh/M1_S2_parallele_distribue/README.md

 **Step3 :**
 - temporal synchronization : time diff between thread syn ack and thread ack, moduled by frequency (in case of greater than it), and then, deduced from frequency

+#### V3

+change algorithm:
+- File transfers executions are gathered and sorted by weight before transmit tasks to workers. **todo**

+**Idea :** improve parallelization performances with algorithm

-Step4 :
+Step1 :
 - sort files transfert by weigth in auxiliary thread before send them in queue

-Step5 :
-- stop synchronization at any time ? => already done for workers, usefull for scanner?

-V3
-replace threads by process "just to see"
+V4, replace threads by process "just to see" ?

 #### notes